 Media Encounter: Cut 74-year-old Akufo-Addo some slack, he did an excellent job – Ursula

-President Akufo-Addo did an excellent job at the 2018 media encounter to say the least; he deserves a break and some commendation, Minister for Communications and Ursula Owusu-Ekufful has said.
+President Akufo-Addo did an excellent job at the 2018 media encounter to say the least; he deserves a break and some commendation, Minister for Communications and Ursula Owusu-Ekuful has said.

-The President has been massively criticized as having held the ‘worst ever’ media encounter in the history of Ghana after he met journalists Thursday at the Jubilee House.
+The President has been massively criticized for having held the ‘worst ever’ media encounter in the history of Ghana after he met journalists Thursday at the Jubilee House.

-Aside the fact that most journalists were disappointed about the fact that the number of questions to be asked at the event were reduced from 70 to just about 16, quite a number of people are also questioning the rationale behind a rather long speech when that could have been shortened to allow space for more questions.
+Aside the fact that most journalists were disappointed about the fact that the number of questions to be asked at the event were reduced from 70 to just about 16, quite a number of people questioned the rationale behind coming in late after rescheduling the time, reading a rather long speech only to leave room for a limited number of questions from the press.

 In addition to being described as the ‘worst ever’ in the history of Ghana, Member of Parliament for Builsa South, Dr. Clement Apaak says this year’s ‘Meet the Press’ event with President Akufo-Addo was a ‘disaster by every stretch of imagination’.

-In her submission on Saturday’s edition of Newsfile however, Mrs. Owusu-Ekufful said the comments being made are unfair and unnecessary considering the President defied all odds to fulfil his commitment to meet the press before end of year.
+In her submission on Saturday’s edition of Newsfile however, Mrs. Owusu-Ekuful said the comments being made are unfair and unnecessary considering the President defied all odds to fulfill his commitment to meet the press before end of year.